open-contracting/standard/standard/docs/en/schema/reference.md

 Milestone information can be included in the [tender](#tender) and [contract implementation](#implementation) blocks.

 In the context of a tender block, milestones describe the key deliverables of a contract, or key points during the lifetime of the contract.
-These may have associated documentation.

 In the context of a contract implementation block, milestones are used to track progress towards those deliverables and key events set out in the tender.